Will My Child Be in ABA Therapy Forever? Learn from a Hopebridge BCBA

 “Will my child need ABA therapy forever?”

-The answers to these questions are not usually a simple ‘yes’ or ‘no,’ so we like to turn to our knowledgeable and experienced Board Certified Behavior Analysts (BCBA) to provide some insight.
-As part of our blog’s education series, Hopebridge Merrillville Clinic Manager and BCBA Jessica Schumacher of Indiana discusses the goals of applied behavior analysis (ABA therapy) and whether individuals need it for life.
+The answers to these questions are not usually a simple “yes” or “no,” so we like to turn to our knowledgeable and experienced Board Certified Behavior Analysts (BCBA) to provide some insight.
+As part of our blog’s education series, our clinicians and center managers shared their thoughts on the goals of applied behavior analysis (ABA therapy) and whether individuals need it for life.

 So what is the measurement of days, months, years?
-Everyone wants to know, but unfortunately there’s not a quick answer.
-I can’t give you an official timeline of therapy for your child, but I can tell you it’s not forever.
+Unfortunately there’s not one quick answer because each child and family we serve has different needs.
+We can’t give you an official timeline of therapy for your child, but we can tell you it’s not forever.

 Before we ever transition, we focus on three different areas:

-As the learner gains independence and catches up on age-appropriate behaviors, he or she is likely nearing transition.
+As the learner gains independence and catches up on age-appropriate behaviors, they are likely nearing transition.
 If they would be working on the same types of goals in school, then it might be time to move to the natural environment.
 We are here to get these kids caught up and once they reach that point, we want to make sure they have the tools for a safe and smooth transition.

 The timeline on when we create new goals and transition is all piloted by progress.
 Some children will progress with different timelines than others and require different types of progress.
 The good thing is, if you need a lot of time, we have a lot of time to give.
 If you don’t, then we’re not going to keep you forever either!
 Everyone works at a different rate, and that’s why we choose ABA therapy – everything is individualized.

 One of the biggest drivers of success is attendance.
-Consistency is key, so if your child is here with us as often as recommended, you are already doing a huge service.
+Consistency is key, so if your child is here with us as often as recommended, you are already doing a huge service for your child.
 When we have a family dedicated to sticking to the schedule and committing to an intense intervention, we do not take it light-heartedly.
 We take that trust and do whatever we can to show you progress.

-I also always encourage caregivers to be open and honest about goals, expectations, what is working and what is not.
-I can give what I think is the Mona Lisa of support plans, but if it does not work for you – whether that means time or physical constraints or it is just not appropriate in your home setting – I can come up with a different plan.
+We also always encourage caregivers to be open and honest about goals, expectations, what is working and what is not.
+We can give what we think is the Mona Lisa of support plans, but if it does not work for you – whether that means time or physical constraints or it is just not appropriate in your home setting – we need to work on a different plan.
 This is important because if it will not work in a natural setting, then it will not work for that child.
 We are never going to throw our hands in the air and give up; we are constantly looking for the next resource and plan to maximize the potential for your child.

-It does not go unnoticed from a BCBA or those in my role that families put their trust in us.
-I know they want answers and to learn how fast we can prepare a child for a functional life.
-We want them to succeed and graduate from services as much as you do, but it is a process.
-It can be daunting – it is not a one-hour-per-week treatment.
+It does not go unnoticed from us at Hopebridge that families put their trust in us.
+We know families want answers and to learn how fast we can prepare a child for a functional life.
+We want them to succeed and graduate from services as much as caregivers do, but it is a process.
+It can feel like a lot at first; we know this is not a one-hour-per-week treatment.
 It is a commitment, but one in which we all dedicate ourselves in order to experience progress.

 While ABA therapy does not mean forever, the tools and strategies we use during our sessions can last a lifetime.
 If you’re interested in learning more about ABA therapy at Hopebridge, please get in touch with us online to find a center near you.